UCCS-CS4300-5300/Group5-fall2024/README.md

    - Play button lifts upon hover to create a sense of depth.
    - Active quiz indicator that enables or disables the Play button based on quiz availability.

-### 7. **Question Pool**
-   - 30 questions preloaded into the app, with 10 questions available for each difficulty level.
-   - Questions cover basic translation phrases and vocabulary.

 ## Installation